Clever/sentry-node/README.md

 });
 ```

-You can also pass additional parameters to sentry after the DSN.
+You can pass additional parameters to sentry after the DSN.
 Note that these parameters will overwrite the values passed by the DSN if the keys match.
 ```javascript
 var sentry = new Sentry('<your Sentry DSN>', {additional:"parameters"});
 ```